 BMW i4 previews 4 design elements to adorn the BMW i7

-It is expected that the first full body prototypes of the next-generation BMW 7 Series will hit the testing circuit in 6-8 months.
+It is expected that the first full body prototypes of the next-generation BMW 7 Series will hit the testing circuit in late-2020.
 Additionally, it is reported that BMW could pull the covers off the BMW i7, the fully-electric variant in 2022.
 Here are the four design elements that will be seen on the BMW i7:

 1. The uneasily large Kidney Grille that BMW calls its ‘intelligence panel’